- This article contains affiliate links and we will be compensated if you purchase something after clicking on them.

 A solid locking mechanism and latch keep the Triton secure even if you’re off-roading or overlanding.

 - Lighting it isn’t the easiest.
 You have to hold the stove in place to keep it stable while also pressing the ignition, which requires some hand gymnastics.

 - No carrying case.
 It’s only ten pounds, but a case is always nice for storage and transport.

 Still, over 80 percent of the more than 500 owners and reviewers gave the Triton 5 stars.

 Best Solo Burner Stove: Coleman Portable Butane Stove with Carrying Case

-I like to cook, and I cook often, even on the road, so my preference is always going to be two burners, but the Coleman Portable One-Burner Butane Stove is a great little one-burner campervan stove.
+I like to cook, and I cook often, even on the road, so to me the best camping stove is always going to be a two burner, but the Coleman Portable One-Burner Butane Stove is a great little one-burner camper van stove.
 And, unlike the other options on the list, it DOES come with a carrying case.

-I think it’s safe to say that the coleman single-burner butane stove is a classic.
+I think it’s safe to say that the coleman single burner stove is a classic.
 The burner is capable of putting out 7,650 BTUs and runs for around 70 minutes on a single 8.8Oz butane canister which is stored in the compartment adjacent to the burner.